-Like many veteran-owned, breweries, a portion of revenues benefits veteran charities, preferably those that give back at least 90 percent of their revenues to the beneficiary.
+Like many veteran-owned, breweries, a portion of revenues benefits veteran charities, preferably those that Ryan said they look for charities that give back at least 90 percent of their revenues to the beneficiary.
 So far, his company has donated more than $23,000.
 One favorite charity is Homes for our Troops, an organization that build homes specially designed to help vets with service-connected disabilities.

 Ryan's privately-held company has 23 investors, 20 of whom are veterans.
 He's primary shareholder.

 Both the Small Business Administration (SBA) and the Savannah Economic Development Authority helped him launch the business.
 At a military transition summit at nearby Fort Stewart last year, Ryan encouraged other veterans to seek similar help as they transition.